Roya Hakakian: Biography

 Hakakian was born and raised in a Jewish family in Tehran.
 She was barely a teenager during the 1979 Iranian Revolution.
 After the return of Ayatollah Khomeini and the rise in anti-semitism as well as social and economic pressures and ongoing war with Iraq, she emigrated in May 1985, to the United States on political asylum.
 She studied psychology at Brooklyn College and also studied poetry under the American poet and writer Allen Ginsberg during her time there.

 Hakakian came to critical attention as an author for her 2004 memoir, Journey from the Land of No. Her memoir's publication was hailed by Yale University Professor Harold Bloom as the debut of a writer with "a major literary career."
 Her essays on Iranian issues have been published in the New York Times, the Washington Post, the Wall Street Journal and on NPR.

 Awarded a Guggenheim Fellowship in 2008, she began working on Assassins of the Turquoise Palace, a non-fiction account of the Mykonos restaurant assassinations of Iranian opposition leaders in Berlin.
 The book was later published in 2011 by Grove/Atlantic.

 Hakakian was a term member at the Council on Foreign Relations from 2000 to 2004.
 From 2009 to 2010, she was a fellow at the Yale Whitney Humanities Center and is a current fellow at Yale University's Davenport College.
 In 2014–2015, she was a visiting fellow at the Wilson Center for International Scholars.
 Since 2015, she has taught writing at the THREAD at Yale.
 She was a founding member of the Iran Human Rights Documentation Center and served on the board of Refugees International.
 In 2018, Hakakian was also a scholar at Hadassah-Brandeis Institute at Brandeis University.
 In 2021, she joined the board of the Connecticut Immigrant & Refugee Coalition as an honorary member.
 She is also a permanent member at the Council on Foreign Relations.
+In 2023, she was selected as a visiting fellow at the SNF Agora Institute of Johns Hopkins University.
+In 2025, she received the Pomegranate Lifetime Achievement Award for Literature from the American Sephardi Federation.

 She has been a featured speaker at many colleges and universities as well as she has appeared on CBS This Morning, PBS' Now with Bill Moyers, The Dylan Ratigan Show on MSNBC, among others.
 In 2009, Hakakian spoke at the University of California at Berkeley, detailing her life from Iran to the United States and discussing the parallels between Muslim and Jewish youths in reconciling “modernity and religious identity.”

 Professor Harry Kreisler, the host of the UCBK's interview series, later published a selection of his best interviews in a book called Political Awakenings: Conversations with History, including Hakakian's interview.
 He called Hakakian "one of the most important activists, academics, and journalists of our generation.”